hesbonangwenyi606/hesbonangwenyi606/README.md

 I create **efficient, maintainable, and production-ready systems** using modern technologies and DevOps practices.

 ## What sets me apart:
-measurable impact, strong end-to-end engineering, and expertise in automating deployment pipelines.
+Measurable impact, strong end-to-end engineering, and expertise in automating deployment pipelines.

 ---